cosmos/ibc/spec/app/ics-030-middleware/README.md

 When nesting an application, the module must make sure that it is in the middle of communication between core IBC and the application in both directions.
 Developers should do this by registering the top-level module directly with the IBC router (not any nested applications).
 The nested applications in turn, must be given access only to the middleware's `WriteAcknowledgement` and `SendPacket` rather than to the core IBC handlers directly.

-Additionally, the middleware must take care to ensure that the application logic can execute its own port and version negotiation without interference from the nesting middleware.
-In order to do this, the middleware will prepend the portID and version with its own portID and version.
-In the application callbacks, the middleware must do its own version and port negotation and then strip out the prefixes before handing over the data to the nested application's callback.
-Middleware SHOULD always prepend the portID with its own port.
-This will allow the original application to also exist as a top-level module connected to the IBC Router.
+Additionally, the middleware must take care to ensure that the application logic can execute its own version negotiation without interference from the nesting middleware.
+In order to do this, the middleware will prepend the version with its own middleware version string.
+In the application callbacks, the middleware must do its own version negotation on the prefix and then strip out the prefix before handing over the data to the nested application's callback.
+This is only relevant if the middleware expects a compatible counterparty middleware at the same level on the counterparty stack.
+Middleware that only executes on a single side of the channel MUST NOT modify the channel version.

-PortID: `{middleware_port}:{app_port}`

 Version: `{middleware_version}:{app_version}`

+Each application stack must reserve its own unique port with core IBC.
+Thus two stacks with the same base application must bind to separate ports.

 #### Handshake Callbacks